eea/CLMS_Production_System/01_Documentation/README.md

 By using this document an implementation of the CLC+ Backbone Product API into the Copernicus Land Monitoring System can be achieved.

-- 2. EEAs Credentials
-- 3. Ordering Steps
-  - 3.1 Step 1: Get a bearer token
-  - 3.2 Step 2: Order of the packaging into Raster or Vector
-  - 3.3 Step 3: Checking the status of the Order
-- 4. Step 4: Downloading the Product
-- 5. Example Visualization within QGIS of the Raster data and the Vector data

-### 1 Executive Summary

-TODO

 ### 2 EEAs Credentials